Starting a blog was the best thing I ever did in my professional life.

-I set up the website and started working as local consultant, which then grew to branching out and gaining clients nationwide, and things seemed great.
+I set up the website and started working as a local consultant, which then grew to branch out and gaining clients nationwide, and things seemed great.
 Except for one thing.

 I wasn’t passionate about the topic.
 I knew the topic like the back of my hand.
 But I had left the profession for a reason, and I needed change, which meant I needed to move away from it.

 You may be thinking, “I have several interests, why can’t I just combine them all into one website so I don’t have to choose?”

 When you narrow your topic, you find targeted readers that will grow with your blog.

 Imagine you are having a difficult time getting your baby to sleep at night so you go searching for ideas online.
 You find a great parenting website about a mom that has had this same challenge and start reading how she overcame it.

 As you jump to different articles on parenting that relate to being a new parent, you start finding articles on how to start a garden.

 Meh …. a garden is interesting, but not exactly what you want to spend your time reading about today.
 You are wanting to get more sleep, not add something to your list to do!

 Does gardening have to do with parenting?
 I say no.

 Do a lot of parents have a garden?
 Possibly… but do you see how that is a different niche?